Treats muscle spasms. This medicine is a muscle relaxer.

-- You will first be given one or two test doses, to see if this medicine will work for you.
+- You will first be given 1 or 2 test doses, to see if this medicine will work for you.
 A nurse or other trained health professional will give you this test dose in a clinic or hospital.
 You will need to stay for 4 to 8 hours to make sure the medicine does not cause any problems.

-- Your family or other caregivers need to how to properly use your pump and medicine.
-Make sure you and your caregivers all know these three things: (1) Signs that you are getting too much or too little medicine.
+- Your family or other caregivers need to know how to use your pump and medicine.
+Make sure you and your caregivers all know these 3 things: (1) Signs that you are getting too much or too little medicine.
 (2) What to do if you have any of these signs.
 (3) How to care for the pump and the needle that is placed in your back.

 Drugs and Foods to Avoid: